 If you've been noticing different behaviors in your child or if someone has suggested ADHD to you it may have made you start doing some research.
 Maybe you're starting to wonder just what this is going to mean for your child or whether it's even accurate.
-Well, it's important that you start by understanding what ADHD even is and then we'll talk about the different subtypes and what it could mean if your child does get a diagnosis.
+It's important that you start by understanding what ADHD is and then we'll talk about the different subtypes and what it could mean if your child does get a diagnosis.
 Of course, you should note that this doesn't mean they won't be able to live a completely normal life.

 What Is ADHD?